BestTimesToVisit.com Logo

 culture

 Learn a few basic Spanish phrases – even a simple 'Hola' and 'Gracias' go a long way.
 It shows respect and can enhance your interactions with locals.
-Also, be mindful of siesta time (roughly 2-5 pm), when many shops and businesses may close.
+Also, be mindful of siesta time (roughly 2-5 pm), when many shops and businesses might close.

 food